BigMurph619/RoadMon/readme.md

 # Family Traits

 1) Dad : "gotta fish"
-    - You may fish at any of these locations and Dad can use the item only right then or toss.
+    - You may fish at any of these locations, catch the first encounter and Dad can use the item only right then or toss.
     - Locations: Route 6 Pond, Celadon Pond, Route 12 Pier, Fuschia Pond, Cinnabar Pier, Cape Brink (Two Island), Bond Bridge (Three Island)
 2) Mum : "gotta gamble"
     - On the way out from hideout spend ALL of your money on coins, gamble 10 times.